 ARTICLE IX NATIONAL JOINT COUNCIL

 Section 1: Composition.
 The National Joint Council (NJC) shall be composed of: The National Officers; one (1) representative for each twenty-five (25) NOLSW staff members, elected by and from said staff; one (1) representative for each twenty-five (25) retired members enrolled as a member of the Retired Workers Chapter, elected by and from the Retired Workers Chapter; and representatives of each local unit.
 Each local unit shall be entitled to one (1) representative for each One-Hundred dollars ($100.00) of dues paid by the local unit to NOLSW, but, shall be entitled to at least two (2) representatives.
 Local units are urged to consider job title representation in the election of NJC representatives.
+The NEB will work toward getting one member, one vote for NJC.

-NOLSW Bylaw Change 4- Clarification of Quorum for NJC
+NOLSW Bylaw Change 4- Clarification of Quorum for NJC (Ranked Vote)

 Section 4: Meetings.
 The NJC shall meet at least every eighteen (18) months at the call of the President.
 At least six (6) weeks notice providing date, time, place, and other necessary information shall be given to NJC members of the intent to hold an NJC meeting, except in case of emergency.
 Each member or representative shall, in cooperation with other representatives from the local unit they represent, be entitled to cast all of the votes that local unit is entitled to cast.
+As outlined in Article XVI, Quorum, a quorum for either an in-person or a virtual NJC shall be established if 30% of the voting delegates who have registered for the meeting are in attendance.
+In the event that business cannot be conducted, another virtual NJC shall be scheduled within 60 days.

 ARTICLE XVI QUORUM

 For all bodies of NOLSW, except as otherwise provided for in these Bylaws, a quorum shall consist of 30% of the body's members.

+For either in-person or virtual NJCs, a quorum shall be established if 30% of the voting delegates who have registered for the meeting are in attendance.
+In the event that business cannot be conducted, another virtual NJC shall be scheduled within 60 days.

 For membership meetings of bargaining units of NOLSW, a quorum shall consist of no less than 30% of the body's members or 25 members, whichever is fewer in number.

 NOLSW Bylaw Change 5- Local Unit Meetings